-An uninterrupted journey from curb to aircraft door, where passengers proceed through the security checkpoint with minimal need to divest, where security resources are allocated based on risk, and where airport amenities can be maximized.
+A continuous journey from curb to airside, where passengers proceed through security with minimal inconvenience, where security resources are allocated based on risk, and where airport facilities can be optimized.

-Passengers benefit from more secure, faster, convenient and less-intrusive security screening
+Passengers benefit through faster, more convenient and less-intrusive security screening.

-Airlines benefit from higher customer satisfaction and reduction in departure delays
+Airlines benefit through higher customer satisfaction and reduction in departure delays.

-Airports benefit from greater operational efficiencies and increased revenue opportunities
+Airports benefit through greater operational efficiencies and increased revenue opportunities.

-Governments benefit from an improved ability to counter threats, ability to focus resources where risk is greatest, and leverage investment made on existing technologies
+Governments benefit through an improved ability to counter threats, to focus resources where risk is greatest, and to leverage investment made on existing technologies.

 Support for Smart Security